 In 2002 Tom Wahl wrote the Chestnut Primer.
-In 2017 he updated it with an additional 15 years of experience.
-You can print out a copy of the new Iowa Chestnut Primer by clicking Iowa Chestnut Primer or read the primer below.
+He updated it in 2017 and 2026.
+You can download a PDF copy of the new Iowa Chestnut Primer by clicking Iowa Chestnut Primer or read the primer below, but it will not have all the pictures.

 The Iowa Chestnut Grower’s Primer